lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 npm install zustand
 ```

-Since our states will be manage by Zustand, we'll replace our `useFetch` hook with a `store` that will hold all of our state and updater functions.
+Since our states will be manage by Zustand, we can replace our `useFetch` hook with a `store` that will hold all of our state and updater functions.

 ```js
 // useStore.js